Mini Stroke Symptoms (TIA)-Transient Ischemic Attack Symptoms, Causes and Treatment

 *Please Note: I am not a physician or a nurse.
-I have had family that had a TIA.
-She had 2 TIAs in 3 days.
+I have had family that had TIAS.
+In fact, she had 2 mini strokes in 3 days.
 I thought I would pass some information along to you.
 I'll be honest, I never really knew what a TIA was exactly until a family member had them.
 Hope this information helped you on what to look for and when you should seek medical attention.
 Thanks for reading!

 Do You Know Someone That Has Had A TIA